Intent and role of the WA Golf Foundation

 - The securing of instruction, practice and playing privileges and concessions for junior golfers in Western Australia;

-- The encouragement and assistance in the establishment of golf programmes in schools throughout Western Australia;
+- The encouragement and assistance in the establishment of golf program in schools throughout Western Australia;

-- The encouragement and assistance to golfing bodies that provide programmes for the disabled, indigenous and other minority groups.
+- The encouragement and assistance to golfing bodies that provide programs for the disabled, indigenous and other minority groups.

-- The encouragement and assistance to local government and authorities and public golf course controllers to develop and expand developmental golf programmes.
+- The encouragement and assistance to local government and authorities and public golf course controllers to develop and expand developmental golf programs.

 - Assistance to clubs and district associations in the provision of facilities and equipment to support developmental initiatives